How to Get Sober, Step by Step

 • Personality disorders

-Evidence-based therapies such as dialectical behavior therapy (DBT), cognitive behavioral therapy (CBT), and motivational enhancement therapy (MET) are often used to treat co-occurring disorders.
+research-based therapies such as dialectical behavior therapy (DBT), cognitive behavioral therapy (CBT), and motivational enhancement therapy (MET) are often used to treat co-occurring disorders.
 These therapies can help you address the underlying issues driving both conditions and help you develop coping strategies.

 2. Ask For Help